lolmomarchal/SlideLab/README.md

 # SlideLab

 This script performs Whole Slide Image (WSI) preprocessing, including masking, tiling, normalization, quality checks, encoding and optional whole slide reconstruction after tiling.
 It can be used as a customazible pipeline for mass WSI processing or to directly call functions to perform specific tasks.
-As a piepeline, it is designed to ensure that if stopped for any reason, you will be able to continue at the last step that was completed.
-It also includes both an error report (for any error that may occur and the location it occurred) and a summary report (with the # of extracted tiles per sample and the % of them that pass the optional quality check).
+As a pipeline, it is designed to ensure that if stopped for any reason, you will be able to continue at the last step that was completed.
+It also includes both an error report (for any error that may occur and the location it occurred) and a summary report with statistics like % of tissue and time taken to process file.

 ### Masking
 ![image](https://github.com/lolmomarchal/SlideLab/assets/114376800/2c4c98fd-a6ae-40c0-8e9a-5f9d88404e92)